Bellavene/fzf-launcher/README.md

 # Cli-app-launcher
-Simple python cli app launcher for macOS using fzf.
+Simple shell script launcher for macOS using fzf.

 # installation
 ```